Content

 By using the Speculation Rules API, you can expect initial page load times that are significantly faster than 2.5s and even fall closer to the first few milliseconds.
 This is possible by leveraging the API to specify a list of URLs to web pages for prerender or prefetch, which the browser will execute in the background.

-As of the end of January 2024, the Speculation Rules API has a brand-new enhancement that basically gives us more control over URLs by adding them to a document instead of a list.
+The Speculation Rules API gives us more control over URLs you would like to prerender or prefetch by adding them to a document instead of a list.
 This allows us to specify the triggers and the priority with which the included URLs for pages and elements on the pages are executed by the browser.
 You then can specify a level of “eagerness,” which basically represents how confident you are that a user will click those links.

 Adam Silverstein revealed the WordPress Performance team is working on more stable implementations of the new Speculation Rules API.